AI prompts

 ============

-Tomcat v9 is only required if you wish to deploy the Fineract WAR to a separate external servlet container.
-Note that you do not require to install Tomcat to develop Fineract, or to run it in production if you use the self-contained JAR, which transparently embeds a servlet container using Spring Boot.
-(Until FINERACT-730, Tomcat 7/8 were also supported, but now Tomcat 9 is required.)
+Tomcat (min. v10) is only required, if you wish to deploy the Fineract WAR to a separate external servlet container.
+You do not need to install Tomcat to run Fineract.
+We recommend the use of the self-contained JAR, which transparently embeds a servlet container using Spring Boot.

 ============